-The study aims to understand the pre-pandemic situation of cities, identifying their level of digitization and the “Smart” resources and tools they had.
-Next, it aims to analyse what impact the pandemic had on the different areas of local governance and what new “Smart” measures or tools were used to combat the negative consequences that were generated.
-Finally, the study aims to determine to what extent these types of actions have served to increase the resilience of cities, and to assess the usefulness of the new measures and tools for combating future crises.
+The Study aims to understand the pre-pandemic situation of cities, identifying their level of digitization and the “Smart” resources and tools they had.
+It analyses what impact the pandemic had on the different areas of local governance and what new “Smart” measures or tools were used to combat the negative consequences that were generated.
+Finally, the study determines to what extent these types of actions have served to increase the resilience of cities, and to assess the usefulness of the new measures and tools for combating future crises.

 In this edition, 35 cities from 20 countries in Europe, Latin America, Africa and Asia have participated.

 The study focusses on the following six areas, where it is understood that the adoption of digital tools was a key component for providing an effective response to the impact of the pandemic, and served to increase resilience in the post-pandemic situation we now face.

 The Study allows us to know how COVID-19 pandemic had a medium, high or very high impact on all areas of governance, far above the impact on the rest of the economy.
 The use of Smart tools was present in all areas of governance.
 In addition, according to the participating cities, on the whole, already having Smart resources and tools allowed them to respond to the pandemic more effectively and efficiently.

 The set of new measures adopted by the cities served to combat the negative impact of COVID-19 in all areas of governance, although with major variations among the different areas.

 In the areas best able to fight off the impact of the pandemic, the positive impact of the new measures in the protection of Public Services and of Education and training are to be highlighted.
 In addition, some cities are unsure about the impact that measures focussed on coordination with institutions and on the economic area may have had on mitigating the effects of COVID-19.